 Students in kindergarten and first grade do not take traditional, standardized state assessments.

 Students in second grade may take the optional Tennessee-specific second-grade assessment.
-Districts that elect to give the optional test will offer it as a paper and pencil test.
+Districts that elect to give the optional test will offer it as a paper and pencil test during the same three-week window used for Grades 3-11.

 Some middle school students will take End of Course (EOC) assessments if they are enrolled in high school courses (see list below).